simplespace-cat/GitHub-desktop/docs/contributing/linting.md

 ## Continuous Integration (CI)

-Each of our CI services also runs linting checks on [open pull requests](https://github.com/desktop/desktop/pulls) in the GitHub Desktop repository.
+Each of our CI services also runs linting checks on [open pull requests](https://github.com/desktop/desktop/pulls) in the GitCub repository.
 Pull requests must pass CI to before we accept them, so don't forget to lint locally.